emjot/paperclip-permanent_records/README.md

 Code style: Please use rubocop before you commit (`bundle exec rubocop`) and fix any warnings.

 To setup tests, make sure all the ruby versions defined in `.travis.yml` are installed on your system.
+Use `bundle exec appraisal generate` to generate the gemfiles if you change them in `Appraisals` and `.travis.yml`.

 Run tests via: